<WIDTH>

 Example : <UNITS=MM> <WIDTH50=My text is truncated after 50mm>

-Note: The text is smoothly truncated so that words aren't splitted in the middle except if the resulting string does not fit in the area.
-This tag can be replaced by a <FRAME> tag, which allows more flexibility.
-If you want to insert a > sign, add a \ character before the > (\>).
+If you want to insert a > sign, prefix it with a \ character.
 An alternative to <WIDTH> tag is the <TRUNCATE> tag.
 No word wrap occurs with <TRUNCATE> (see below).

 The TRUNCATE tag truncates a text within a given width.